Skip Navigation Links

 Login or create an account for faster checkout and access to My Art Home.
 MORE INFO AT THE BOTTOM OF THE PAGE.

-• If you have a "My Art Home" account, you can log in to see your membership status, or call 952-473-7361, x 160 to talk to a Registrar.
+• "My Art Home" account: you can click here to create or access your account, or call 952-473-7361, x160 to talk to a Registrar.

 • Already a member but don't have a "My Art Home" account?
 Sign-up today, and we will get you connected to your member discount online!

-NOTE: Classes may be removed from our online registration system two weeks after the start of a class.
 Please contact the Registrars if you have questions about a class that you do not see listed on the website.

-Please note: Registration closes at noon the day before the class start date.
+NOTE: Registration closes at noon the day before the class start date.

-WORKSHOPS FOR ADULTS - SUMMER 2023
+WORKSHOPS FOR ADULTS - WINTER 2026

-Click here to view Spring 2023 Classes
+Click here to view Fall 2025 Classes

 Please choose your registration(s)